oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 Client secrets remain widely deployed, and support for public clients may be necessary in some deployments.

 ## Sender Constraining Tokens {#sender-constraining}
-Authorization Servers SHOULD follow the The OAuth 2.1 Authorization Framework {{I-D.draft-ietf-oauth-v2-1}} for sender constraining tokens, acknowledging, however, that bearer tokens remain the predominantly deployed access token type.
+Authorization Servers SHOULD follow the Best Current Practice for OAuth 2.0 Security {{RFC9700}} for sender constraining tokens, acknowledging, however, that bearer tokens remain the predominantly deployed access token type.

 ## Authorized use of Subject Token